 “I feel stronger knowing you’re here beside me,” Tyrric said quietly, just as she was looking up, and then he had to add, “but perhaps that is only because you were so stiff last night while I was–”

-Her eyes flashed green, and he was sure to be halfway up the stairs before her shadow bolt hit him.
+Her eyes flashed green, and he was sure to be halfway up the stairs before her shadow bolt could hit him.